-Try it with Indian/Chinese vegan jalfrezi curry, or even with the Air Fryer maple syrup glazed salmon.
-I find it is also a great addition to the Portuguese Nando’s peri chicken or even to a more Asiatic dish like the Satay Chicken Skewers and the Middle Eastern vegan doner kebab dish.
+Try it with best jalfrezi recipe, or even with the maple dijon glazed air fryer salmon and potatoes recipe.
+I find it is also a great addition to the Portuguese Nando’s chicken or even to a more Asiatic dish like the chicken satay skewers chinese takeaway and the Middle Eastern vegan kebab meat dish.

 Yields: 8 portion